4thcalabash/ddia-learning/README.md

 # ddia-learning
-Learning notes and related papers copy as an index.
+Learning notes and related papers copy.

+Resources(papers) Links/Uri can be found from https://github.com/ept/ddia-references